nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # SPIFFE/SPIRE Architecture Modifications

-In the context of the SPIFFE/SPIRE architecture (spire), the SPIFFE/SPIRE agent includes a new geolocation plugin -- this is depicted in the figure below.
-The agent is a daemon running on bare-metal Linux OS host (H) as a process with direct access to TPM (root permissions for TPM 2.0 access may be needed for certain Linux distributions for certain H hardware configurations).
+In the context of the SPIFFE/SPIRE architecture (spire), the SPIFFE/SPIRE Agent includes a new geolocation plugin -- this is depicted in the figure below.
+The Agent is a daemon running on bare-metal Linux OS host (H) as a process with direct access to TPM (root permissions for TPM 2.0 access may be needed for certain Linux distributions for certain H hardware configurations).
-The agent, using the geolocation plugin, can gather the location from host-local location sensors (e.g., GNSS).
+The Agent, using the geolocation plugin, can gather the location from host-local location sensors (e.g., GNSS).
-The agent has a TPM plugin (spire-tpm) which interacts with the TPM.
+The Agent has a TPM plugin (spire-tpm) which interacts with the TPM.
-The Workload Identity Manager (SPIFFE/SPIRE server) is running in a cluster which is isolated from the cluster in which the agent is running.
+The Workload Identity Manager (SPIFFE/SPIRE server) is running in a cluster which is isolated from the cluster in which the Agent is running.

 [Figure -- Modified SPIFFE-SPIRE architecture with new geolocation plugin](https://github.com/nedmsmith/draft-klspa-wimse-verifiable-geo-fence/blob/main/pictures/spiffe-spire.svg)

 # Control Plane - End-to-End Workflow

-The end-to-end workflow for the proposed framework consists of several key steps, including attestation for system bootstrap and workload identity agent initialization, workload identity agent geolocation and geofencing processing, workload attestation, and remote verification.
+The end-to-end workflow for the proposed framework consists of several key steps, including attestation for system bootstrap and Workload Identity Agent initialization, Workload Identity Agent geolocation and geofencing processing, workload attestation, and remote verification.

 [Figure -- End-to-end Workflow](https://github.com/nedmsmith/draft-klspa-wimse-verifiable-geo-fence/blob/main/pictures/end-to-end-flow.svg)